-Prospective students will receive an e-mail from the Health Sciences Admissions Coordinator to their RaiderNet account by the end of May to inform them if they ranked high enough for an interview.
+Prospective students will receive an e-mail to their RaiderNet account by the end of May to inform them if they ranked high enough for an interview.
 If informed that they have been selected for an interview, the student must respond to the e-mail within 5 calendar days.
 Interviews should occur during the first two weeks of June.
 After interviews have been completed, final acceptance e-mails will be sent mid-June.